E U R E K A - 1

 Access to space is tremendously expensive.
 If you're not a giant company, your best shot at the final frontier is a ride sharing contract where your payload and mission have to conform to the requirements of the premier customer.

-Through innovative design, cost-saving measures, and a commitment to opening up access to space, SEB has reduced the per-launch cost of a suborbital sounding rocket from $2.8 million to less than $200,000- a cost reduction of almost 140x.
+Through innovative design, cost-saving measures, and a commitment to opening up access to space, SEB has reduced the initial cost of a suborbital sounding rocket from $2.8 million to less than $100,000- a cost reduction of almost 280x.
+With successful recovery and flight turnaround, the per-launch cost of Eureka could drop to as low as $5000 per flight, with the only recurring costs being propellant and periodic re-conditioning of the engine.

 Space Enterprise at Berkeley officially challenges colleges across